li-kai/koa-graphql-starter/README.md

 - `yarn run lint` - lints all the files in `src/` folder
 - `yarn run lint:fix` - fixes all the possible linting errors
 - `yarn run flow` - does a full static type check with flow
+- `yarn coverage` - command for coveralls or similar coverage tools

 ### Debug
 In development environment, you may debug your application by using [Debug](https://github.com/visionmedia/debug).